marks/melodykramer.github.io/_posts/2015-12-13-you-made-everything-and-its-awesome.md

 **Stephen** participated in a "one-year experiment in [joint blogging on community engagement.](http://cele.sog.unc.edu/)<a>"

 **Andy** made a blog with Melanie Cooper, who he met through one of this newsletter's previous experiments.
 (The one where everyone got a random penpal and was asked to share their passion with a stranger.)
-"After we started chatting back and forth, we decided to collaborate on</a> [a blog called Randomly Matched](http://randomlymatched.blogspot.com/), which really opened my eyes to the justice and prison system, especially how it works (or more accurately doesn't) work for women," he writes.
+"After we started chatting back and forth, we decided to collaborate on [a blog called Randomly Matched](http://randomlymatched.blogspot.com/), which really opened my eyes to the justice and prison system, especially how it works (or more accurately doesn't) work for women," he writes.
 "Not only that, but Melanie is a delightful person to know, and I'm a better person all around for it."

 ## Computer Science Video